 Risk-taking is good – it spurs innovation.
 But never take a risk without first doing research and calculations.
 Only risk money you can afford to lose, and take risks that have minimum impact if they don't work out, and maximum effect if they do.

 If you want to eventually grow our business, you need to start with a small business plan that will grow with you.
 This can include anything from buying equipment that will meet you needs as you grow or not signing a long-term lease on a smaller office space if you plan to move soon.

 10. Your idea doesn’t have to be new to work.

 In the business world, there is nothing wrong with finding a concept you admire and creating your business to improve upon it.
 Many large and famous companies followed this and became successful because of their new spin on an old idea.

 We hope these 10 more commandments of business will help you with growing and expanding your business to the best it can be!
-If you want to learn more about women in business and network with other women entrepreneurs, sign up for the annual MACs Women Connect Summit, which will be held on October 3 in Westchester, NY.
+If you want to learn more about women in business and network with other women entrepreneurs, sign up for the annual MACs Women Connect Summit, which will be held in October in Westchester, NY.